stschiff/compPopGenWorkshop2019_docs/contents/05_qpwave_qpadm/qpwave_qpadm.rst

     done

-An important optional parameter is ``useallsnps: YES``.
+An important optional parameter is ``allsnps: YES``.
 In default setting, both programs use only the SNPs that are not missing in any of the left or right populations.
 Therefore, all f\ :sub:`4` statistics used in the program are calculated across the exactly same set of SNPs.
-When ``useallsnps: YES`` is set, each f\ :sub:`4` statistic is calculated using SNPs that are present in the four populations included in the test.
+When ``allsnps: YES`` is set, each f\ :sub:`4` statistic is calculated using SNPs that are present in the four populations included in the test.

 Running the programs